 That’s what I am talking about.
-In customer-centric sales, you should explain in a really simple and clear way how a customer can benefit from your offer.
+In a customer-centric sales process, you should explain in a really simple and clear way how a customer can benefit from your offer.

 5. Empower customers to overcome an issue, rather than just buy your product